Jennie (singer): 2022–2023: Acting debut and independent label

-The song "One of the Girls" gained viral popularity on video sharing platform TikTok due to Blinks' support of Jennie's parts of the song, with fans praising her "enchanting vocals".
+The song "One of the Girls" gained viral popularity on video sharing platform TikTok largely due to fans' support of Jennie's parts of the song.
 As a result, it was released for digital download and streaming as an official single on December 8 and subsequently sent to US rhythmic contemporary radio.
-The song became her first entry as a solo artist on the Billboard Hot 100 and peaked at number 51 in March 2024, breaking the record for the highest-charting song by a K-pop female soloist.
+The song became her first entry on the Billboard Hot 100 and peaked at number 51 in March 2024, breaking the record for the highest-charting song by a K-pop female soloist.
 It spent 20 weeks on the chart, surpassed 1 billion streams on Spotify, and made Jennie the first Korean female solo artist to receive a platinum certification from the Recording Industry Association of America (RIAA).
 In the United Kingdom, the song peaked at number 21 on the UK Singles Chart, making her the Blackpink member with the highest-charting solo material in the UK.
 It also reached number ten on the Billboard Global 200 and number seven on the Global Excl.
 US, becoming her second top-ten hit on both charts.

 On December 6, YG Entertainment announced that Jennie, along with the other members of Blackpink, had renewed their contracts for group activities and that the members' individual contracts were still under discussion.
 On December 24, Jennie revealed that she founded her own record label, called Odd Atelier, in November 2023.
 YG Entertainment confirmed on December 29 that Jennie and the other Blackpink members agreed not to proceed with a contract with the label for individual activities.